Why Stories Matter

 These stories survived long before modern schooling existed.
 They were carried orally, memorized, retold, adapted—not because they were educationally efficient, but because they mattered.

 When carefully presented, classic stories offer children something rare: depth without explanation.
-They trust the child’s capacity to feel before analysing, to wonder before understanding.
+They trust the child’s capacity to feel before analyzing, to wonder before understanding.

 Children do not need stories flattened to fit contemporary anxieties.
 They need stories that assume they can handle moral weight, ambiguity, and consequence—especially when an adult is present to read alongside them.

-In homes where stories are normal—where books are not rewards or assignments but shared companions—reading acquires a different status.
+In homes where stories are normal—where books are not rewards or assignments but shared companions—reading takes on a different meaning.
 It is not something done for school.
 It is something people do because it matters.

 This does not guarantee high attainment.
 Nothing does.

-A child who associates reading with pleasure, attention, and meaning will tolerate difficulty longer than one who associates it solely with evaluation.
+But it does shape how reading is experienced.
+A child who associates reading with pleasure, attention, and meaning will stay with difficulty longer than one who associates it solely with evaluation.
 Literature does not replace instruction; it sustains it.

 The benefits of literature are often described in terms that are difficult to quantify: attention span, empathy, taste, patience, imagination.
 These are sometimes dismissed as “soft” outcomes.